apideck-libraries/portman/README.md

 ```

 - **basic**: Basic authentication involves sending a verified username and password with your request.
-  - **username (String)** : The value that will be inserted as the basic authentication username value
+  - **username (String)** : The username that will be inserted as the basic authentication username value
-  - **password (String)** : The value that will be inserted as the basic authentication password value
+  - **password (String)** : The password that will be inserted as the basic authentication password value
 ```json
 "securityOverwrites": {
       "basic": {